Executive Chairman, Chief Executive Officer and Portfolio Manager

 - Director of National Commercial Bank Jamaica Limited, the largest bank in Jamaica

 - Experience as an investor in and a Director in several private companies.

 Robert is also a founding Partner of Portland Private Equity and a Managing Partner of the AIC Caribbean Fund and Portland Caribbean Fund II, private equity funds with capital commitments from institutional investors in Europe, United States, Canada and the Caribbean.

-He joined Portland Investment Counsel and affiliates in 2002 and was a co-manager of the Manulife Advantage Funds until June 2012.
+He joined Portland Investment Counsel and affiliates in 2002.
 As a manager of public and private equity portfolio investments, Robert continues to practice as both, an Investor and a Business Person.